50 Amazing And Latest Basque Baby Names For Girls And Boys

 1. Abarran

-This Basque variation of Abraham is an interesting choice with several nickname possibilities, Barry, Abe, and Arran for example.
-And just like other Basque names, your child will be at no risk of running into another Abarran in his class.
+The Basque variation of the Hebrew name Abraham is an interesting choice with several nickname possibilities, such as Barry, Abe, and Arran.
+It means ‘father of a multitude.’
+Just like other Basque names, your child will be at no risk of running into another Abarran in his class.

 2. Aitor